gitbreaker222/virttruhe/README.md

 ![Logo](https://github.com/gitbreaker222/virttruhe/blob/master/concept/logo/Icon.png?raw=true)

-This repository is in sequel to the old ["VIRTTRUHE HTML5 App"](https://github.com/gitbreaker222/virttruhe_html5_app), to give it a clean start and making it more scalable.
+This repository is in sequel to the old ["VIRTTRUHE HTML5 App"](https://github.com/gitbreaker222/virttruhe_html5_app), to give it a clean start and making it more scalable. **Still in alpha**

 ## Starting the app